camilotejeiro/camilotejeiro.github.io/_posts/2019-05-01-acd1-analog-circuit-design-class-resources.md

 title: 'ACD1: Analog Circuit Design I -- Class Resources'
 ---

-This learning resources are to be kept for reference to describe class projects completed during my graduate classes in Analog and RF IC design while at the University.
+These learning resources are to be kept for reference to describe class projects completed during my graduate classes in Analog and RF IC design while at the University.

 _Please note there may be still typos, omissions or unfortunately some old learning mistakes in some